patternfly/patternfly-react-demo-app/README.md

 Instead, it will copy all the configuration files and the transitive dependencies (Webpack, Babel, ESLint, etc) right into your project so you have full control over them.
 All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
 At this point you’re on your own.

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Styling w/ LESS and Patternfly
-All Patternfly build assets are copied to `src` so that they may be included in the default create-react-app build.
-You can choose to include/remove any Patternfly LESS by simply changing `src/less/index.less`.
-This file also includes `App.less` after all Patternfly LESS has been imported.
-Once LESS compiles, the resulting CSS can be found in `src/css/App.css`.

-**Note** Only static assets which are `import`'ed into your application will be included in your resulting build output.
-I.e. `import './css/App.css';` will ensure `App.css` is included.

 ## Do you have a question?
 There are a few things that can be done to resolve any questions or problems you might have.